 Best for pros: 16-inch MacBook Pro

 For the pro on the go, there's the 16-inch MacBook Pro, which packs in a bigger screen with fewer bezels in the familiar chassis of the previous 15-inch.
-This workhorse of a laptop can support up to 8 cores of Intel's latest Coffee Lake refresh processor chip with turbo boosts of up to 4.8GHz and SSD read speeds of up to 3.2Gbps.
+This laptop workhorse can support up to 8-cores of Intel's latest Coffee Lake refresh processor chip with turbo boosts of up to 4.8GHz and SSD read speeds of up to 3.2Gbps.
 It has four Thunderbolt 3 ports (the most in the entire Mac laptop line) and can be spec'd out to as much as 64GB of memory and an 8TB SSD hard drive with Radeon Pro 5300M or 5500M graphics with up to 8GB of GDDR6 memory.
 It's fast.
 It's powerful.
 It'll sing for you while it renders your videos (not literally).

 - Latest Intel processor (9th-gen) with up to 8-cores and advanced GPUs

 - Return to scissor-switch keyboard